DistributedWeb/whitepaper/README.md

   hash: <hash>, // what dWeb address does this record point to?
   createdAt: <timestamp>, // timestamp of when this record was originally created.
   lastModified: <timestamp>, // timestamp of when this record was last modified.
-  publicKey: <publicKeyOfCreator> // public key of the record's creator.
+  publicKey: <publicKeyOfRecordAuthor> // public key of the record's creator.
+Must be in the `owners` array within the Domain data.
   otherData: {} // an object for storing futher data.
 }
 ```